 This scholarship award is open to new students enrolling in an undergraduate program within the College of Management and Technology.
 Awarded to a student who demonstrates the potential to excel as a business leader, the scholarship covers 100% of all tuition for the duration of the recipient’s undergraduate career.*

 The scholarship is named in honor of Todd Benson, former Laureate Education, Inc. board member, in recognition of his contributions to the growth, expansion, and success of Laureate Education.

-New students enrolling in the following programs for a March 3, 2014 start date are eligible to apply:
+New students enrolling in the following programs for a start date between April 13, 2015 and February 29, 2016 are eligible to apply:

 The recipient of the Todd Benson Scholarship must:

 - Be a new student not previously enrolled in a Walden University program.

 - Be fully admitted into an undergraduate program within the College of Management and Technology, with the university in receipt of all of the applicant’s official documentation.